JonathanOkz/web3-kms-signer/README.md

 const gcpConfig = {
     keyFilename: "path/to/your/gcp/keyfile.json"
 };
-const provider = new KMSProvider.GCP(gcpConfig);
+const kmsProvider = new KMSProvider.GCP(gcpConfig);

-// If you haven't created key ring in GCP KMS yet, proceed according below :
+// If you haven't yet generated key-ring in GCP KMS, follow the steps below :
-// This step is required only once before beginning; afterwards, you'll just need the `key-ring-id`. const keyRing = await provider.createKeyRing("key-ring-id");
+// This step is required only once before beginning; afterwards, you'll just need the `key-ring-id`. const keyRing = await kmsProvider.createKeyRing("key-ring-id");

-provider.setPath(
+kmsProvider.setPath({
         projectId: "your-gcp-project-id",
         locationId: "your-gcp-location-id",
         keyRingId: keyRing
     });

-// If you haven't created keys in GCP KMS yet, proceed according below :
-// This will create a new asymmetric signing key with the right settings.
+// If you haven't yet generated keys in GCP KMS, follow the steps below to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();
-// It's with this `keyId` that you will be able to sign transactions and messages after. const keyId = await provider.createKey();
 ```

 #### HD Wallets